reneegyllensvaan/frej-haar/en-contact.md

-# Contact / Bookings
-Do you want to book me for a workshop, reading, or something else, or come in contact with me?
+Do you want to book me for a workshop, reading, a commissioned poem or something else entirely, or come in contact with me?
 I can be reached through

 [frej.haar@gmail.com](mailto:frej.haar@gmail.com) and